 Lorie regularly enjoys the swimming pool, which helps ease the pain in her back from two back surgeries.
 After being in the community for three months and participating in water activities, Lorie was no longer on pain medications and said she was free from the constant back pain she once had.

-The couple takes full advantage of the active life living in a senior community offers.
+The couple takes full advantage of all that being in an active and independent living community offers.
 They are regularly seen at Bingo, at church praying the rosary and participating in communion, socializing at Happy Hour, working out at water classes, and enjoying Frolicking Fun.
 They also enjoy the ease of community life with no cooking or cleaning responsibilities.
 They love that if one of them is sick, they can have food delivered, or one can run downstairs and pick it up and not have to go out or cook food themselves.

 Joe and Lorie say they never feel alone and are now part of a bigger family with many new friends.
 They are wonderful community ambassadors and help new residents feel welcome and as at home as they are.
 The couple enjoys community living so much that they have invited friends and family to join them at Fairwinds – River’s Edge.